Martin F. Tanahey: Aldermanic tenure

 Tanahey was first elected to the New York City Board of Aldermen in 1921, taking office on January 1, 1922.
 Within the Board he represented the 1st aldermanic district, which was coterminous with the 1st Assembly district.
 The district approximately covered Manhattan south of 10th Street, Broadway, Canal Street and Gouverneur Slip, encompassing the Financial District, Two Bridges, and most Lower East Side neighborhoods.
 Tanahey was one of the speakers of an event held by old friends of Smith, who had become the governor, on October 26, 1924.
 Several old associates of Smith from Manhattan, Brooklyn, and Queens attended the gathering.

-When Foley died in 1925, Tanahey was one of seven people jointly acting as district leader.
-One of Foley's most intimate friends was tax commissioner John F. Gilchrist, who was an easy choice as the new leader but declined.
-Tanahey and Assemblyman Peter J. Hamill emerged as the two major candidates, which attracted more interest than usual as it was in Smith's home district.
+Foley died in 1925, leaving a vacancy in the district leadership; Tanahey was one of seven people jointly acting as leader during the search for Foley's replacement.
+One of Foley's most intimate friends was tax commissioner John F. Gilchrist, who was an easy choice as the new leader but declined the position.
+Tanahey and Assemblyman Peter J. Hamill emerged as the two major candidates of the contest, which attracted more interest than usual as it was in Smith's home district.
 Tanahey's supporters noted that he lived in the former 2nd district like Foley, whereas Hamill lived in the western part of the new district.
 Tanahey's poor health, however, made him yield the contest to Hamill.
 Tammany Hall subsequently divided the district between Broadway; Hamill would lead the district east of Broadway despite his residence.